Compensation Claims Against The Council

 What is a Compensation Claim against the Council?

-- Injuries sustained while tripping on uneven paving where a stone is sticking up by at least one inch
+- Injuries sustained while tripping on uneven paving or pavement where a stone is sticking up by at least one inch

 - Being injured at work if you are a council employee, including through not being provided with adequate protective equipment or training